What Veterinary Students Should Know about Student Loans

 Federal vs. Private Loans

-The interest rate and fees of private student loans are based on your credit score and may vary depending on the school you attend.
+If you take out private student loans, your interest rate and fees are based on your credit score and may vary depending on the school you attend.
 FinAid.org provides a list of major private education loans.
 Remember that private loans do not offer the same repayment options or borrower protections as federal loans.

 Once you've signed the papers and the loan wheels are set in motion, keep track of your loans.
-You can use FinAid's Student Loan Checklist as a quick-reference for important loan information.
+You can use the VIN Foundation’s My Student Loans tool to help you make sense of your important loan information.
 To track your federal loan balances, visit the U.S. Department of Education's central database: National Student Loan Data System (NSLDS).